Death of Chan Yin-lam

-The death of Chan Yin-lam occurred during the 2019 Hong Kong protests, and gave rise to speculations by protesters about its cause.
+Chan Yin-lam (16 July 2004 – 19-22 September 2019) was a teenage Hong Kong girl whose death sparked much speculation and controversy due to its unusual circumstances.
+Chan's death occurred during the 2019 Hong Kong protests, and gave rise to speculations by anti-government protesters about its cause.
 Lam was a 15-year-old student who died on or shortly after 19 September 2019.
-Her naked corpse was found floating in the sea near Yau Tong, Hong Kong, on 22 September 2019.
-Following a preliminary autopsy, police asserted that no foul play was suspected and that Chan had killed herself, while there were allegations that she was murdered by Hong Kong authorities in connection with her participation in the 2019 Hong Kong protests.
-The coroner's inquest concluded with the jury unanimously returning an open verdict, after Magistrate Ko Wai-hung ruled out both homicide and suicide as possible causes due to insufficient evidence to support this.
+Her naked corpse was discovered floating in the sea near Yau Tong, Hong Kong, on 22 September 2019.
+Following a preliminary autopsy, police asserted that no foul play was suspected and that Chan had killed herself, in part due to her known history of mental illness, psychosis, self-harm and attempted suicide.

+Protesters alleged however, that she was murdered by Hong Kong authorities in connection to her participation in the 2019 Hong Kong protests.
+The coroner's inquest concluded with the jury unanimously returning an open verdict, after Magistrate Ko Wai-Hung ruled out both homicide and suicide as possible causes due to insufficient evidence to support this.
+Protesters asserted that the government had orchestrated her death in-part due to the lack of publicly available evidence of her death.
+Additionally, they believed Chan's mother to be in on the alleged conspiracy due to her accepting the government's position and some protesters were arrested for the harassment of Chan's mother.

 Background

 Chan Yin-lam, also known as Christy Chan, was 15 years old.
 Her parents were separated.
 She had a "complicated" family background and a history of running away from home.
 Prior to her disappearance, she had been staying at a girls' home.

 She attended the Pok Oi Hospital Tang Pui King Memorial College, Hong Kong, and had, just a few days prior to her disappearance, started a course at the Youth College attached to the Vocational Training Council (VTC).
 She also worked a part-time job in the restaurant trade.
 Media reports indicate that Chan had won awards in inter-school swimming competitions.
 Chan had received regular diving training and was once a member of the diving team.

 Chan's death took place in the backdrop of the 2019–2020 Hong Kong protests, and the increasing distrust of the government and hostility towards the police.
 According to her friends, while Chan had attended protests, police confirmed that she had not been arrested during the protests.